Licht005/Diabetes/ReadME.md

-To finalize your **LVL 300 (Application of AI) Project**, your `ReadME.md` should serve as a technical summary that explains your transition to a 4-feature KNN model and how the full-stack system is integrated.

----

 # Diabetes Risk Diagnostic Tool

 **Lucas K. Woedem** *Department of Robotics & AI* *Project Repository: LVL 300 (Application of AI) Project*